- You are here:

 - Certificate Programs in Biomaterials, Composites, Nanomaterials

-Mechanical engineering is the broadest of the engineering disciplines, combining principles from mechanical systems, thermal systems, manufacturing, and design.
-Due to their creativity and multidisciplinary skill set, mechanical engineers work in virtually every industry.
-For example, they are critical to the transportation industry, working on everything from the development of hybrid and electric cars to autonomous cars and underwater vehicles.
+Mechanical engineering (ME) is the broadest of the engineering disciplines, combining principles from mechanical systems, thermal systems, manufacturing, and design.
+Thanks to their creativity and multidisciplinary skill set, mechanical engineers work in virtually every industry.
+They are critical to the transportation industry, working on everything from the development of hybrid and electric cars to autonomous cars and underwater vehicles.

 - Bachelor of Science in Mechanical Engineering (B.S.M.E.)

 - Bachelor of Science in Nuclear and Radiological Engineering (B.S.N.R.E.)